mg931/android-mvp/README.md

 If you need to retain state in these scenarios, use the bundle passed through onSavedInstanceState and onCreate.

 #### Avoiding memory leaks
-Excercise caution if you store classes in your presenter/interactors that retain a reference to a context or activity.
+Excercise caution if you store classes in your presenter/interactors that retain a reference to an activity context.
 If the presenter and interactor layers are retained when the activity is recreated, you'll end up with a memory leak.
 To avoid this...
 - Use an application context for things like database operations, loading resource values and starting services.
 Avoid retaining an activity context reference for anything ui releated, like inflating layouts, showing toasts or dialogs.
 - If you do require an activity context, use it on demand and pass it in as a method argument.
 Do not retain it as a class property.
 - Use a tool like [leak canary](https://github.com/square/leakcanary) to monitor whether your application is leaking memory.